top of page

 It is worth noting that a belligerent state can now profit from a significant, disruptive market event that it knows will happen.
 It means that China can finance in part the war it intends to wage by positioning itself in the financial markets before it triggers the event.
 That is something that could not be done decades ago.
 But with the opacity of multi-jurisdiction corporate structures, the ease of global financial transactions and the liquidity of international financial markets, it can be done today.

 Moreover, China knows that it can substantially weaken Western economies by taking markets by surprise.
-A Chinese invasion of Taiwan would destruct Western wealth at a speed and to an extent never seen before.
+A move by China on Taiwan would destruct Western wealth at a speed and to an extent never seen before.
 When about 40% of westerners live paycheck by paycheck, it's hard to ignore the chaos such an event would create.

 By watching the tape carefully in these various asset classes, one can find interesting clues, sometimes.